 The former generally live closer to 'civilized' areas of the world – close enough to roads and other infrastructure that they can partake of the profits of trade.
 They sell much of their hunting spoils and are renowned as the best butchers far and wide.
 There is no better source of fresh, quality meat than a local Orcish stronghold.
 Some of these tribes also hire themselves out as individual or group mercenaries; others find the very idea of fighting for pay despicable and might well snap your neck for the insulting offer.

 The latter types of tribes, however, never settle down completely – they move with the migrations of the game and the seasons, much like the beasts they hunt.
 When they find their new hunting grounds, they usually burn out a clearing in the forest and set up a temporary circle of mud shacks.
 When the time comes to move on, they level their homes with the ground, return them to the soil, and move on again.
 These tribes are generally less open to outsiders – if those can even find them – and lead what others might call more 'primitive' lives.

 Even so, many tribes have found other ways to forge their path through Arethil.
 There are as many customs and habits between them as there are trees in the forest.
 Secluded, welcoming, aggressive or peaceful; there is no end to the various lives Orcs have chosen for themselves over the course of the ages

 One downside of their primal lifestyle – or what an outsider might see as a downside, anyway – is that they struggle with technological progress.
-If they know of them at all, that is.
-Irrigation, running water, sewage... many strongholds had never heard of the concepts that had existed in the bigger towns for centuries.
+If they know of it at all, that is.
+Irrigation, running water, sewage… many strongholds have never heard of the concepts that have existed in the bigger towns for centuries.
 There are always exceptions, of course; tribes that welcome technology, perhaps even seek to advance it themselves.
 But by and large, Orcs wandering through cities might be bewildered, if not downright afraid of gadgets and contraptions they encounter.